You have a great email design. You have lead magnets in place. You’ve just had a lead opt into your newsletter or email list. Congrats!

 8 Tips and Strategies for Writing an Effective Welcome Email to Engage Subscribers

-Convinced you need to begin sending welcome emails?
+Convinced you need to begin sending welcome email newsletters?
 Great!
 Now it’s time to craft your own welcome campaign.
 After all, not to put any pressure on you, but this is one of the most effective emails you’ll ever send to your would-be customers.
 It’s gotta be good.

 In this article, we’ll tell you exactly what you need to know to write an effective welcome email.
 We’ll also include some of the best welcome emails for your perusal and inspiration.